 Some quantitative information is available on minor primary species that comprise landed and discarded catch, and bait.
-Bait information is reported from 2014, while the available catch information was collected over 10 years ago.
+Bait information is reported from 2014, with a small additional amount Western Australia Recreational Angler Program collected 2005-2021, while the available catch information was collected over 10 years ago.
 While it may be that the fishery has changed little in that time, the information available is not considered adequate to estimate the impact of the UoA on minor primary species with respect to status.
 SG100 is not met.